pe-brian/chocolatine/README.md

 # Advanced functionnalities

+- Calls orders doesn't matter (Chocolatine automatically adjust the SQL requests clauses order for you)
 - Compact or extended SQL expressions
 - Whole system to deal with conditions (logical operators, boolean operators, priority order)
 - Automatic handling of filter conditions to fill the having or where clause depending on the given columns